citrus/spree_essentials/README.md

 Spree Essentials
 ================

 The swiss-army knife of spree extensions!
-Pages, Posts and Uploads implemented.
-Gallery coming soon!
+Pages, Posts and Uploads have been implemented, Homepage coming soon!

 ** UNDER DEVELOPMENT BUT NEARING BETA! **